jpcre2/jpcre2/README.md

 ### Re-use a match object

-Match object is a private property of `Regex` class.
-You either have to use `jp::Regex::initMatch()` or `jp::Regex::getMatchObject()` function to get a reference to it.
+You can use `jp::Regex::initMatch()` or `jp::Regex::getMatchObject()` function to get a reference to the associated match object.
 The only difference between these two is: `initMatch()` always creates a new match object deleting the previous one, while `getMatchObject()` gives you a reference to the existing match object if available, otherwise creates it.

 This is an example where we will perform a match in two steps: